apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/delete-a-redis-cluster.md

 :::note

-The termination policy determines how you delete a cluster.
+The termination policy determines how a cluster is deleted.

 :::